Fitness-for-Work Assessments

 Cancellations should be made before 24 hours of the appointment time to avoid non-attendance fees.

-After your employee has been assessed, a doctor may provide a verbal report to the employer within 24.
-You will then generally receive the results by email and in the RediMed digital portal within five business days.
+After your employee has been assessed, a doctor may provide a verbal report to the employer within 24 hours.
+You will then receive the results by email within five business days.
 (If they’ve been assessed by an occupational physician or psychiatrist, results will generally be sent through in seven to 10 business days.)

 Each set of results is accompanied by a detailed clinical report that explains the significance of the findings and the assessing practitioner’s recommendations.